Music

 Key Stage 3

-All students in years 7 and 8 participate in weekly music lessons.
-Through a variety of topics and genres students will develop their musical vocabulary, gain performance, listening and evaluation skills, and learn to create, compose, produce and communicate music both on their own and with others.
+All students in Years 7, 8 and 9 participate in weekly music lessons.
+Through a variety of topics and genres students will develop their musical skills and ability to articulate through performance, composition and appraising.
+They learn to create, compose, produce and communicate music both on their own and with others.

 For a more detailed breakdown of the curriculum please see the Curriculum Overview and more details can also be found in the Curriculum Booklet.